MC10Inc/biostamp-js/README.md

 ### list()

-List all recordings saved in the local database.
+List all recordings saved in the local database. _Some recordings may not be fully downloaded.
+To determine if a recording is fully downloaded, compare the fields numPages and pagesDownloaded._

 ``` javascript
 db.list().then((recs) => {